giantswarm/docs/src/content/app-platform/create-catalog/index.md

 ## Register the catalog

-Once you've created your app catalog and published some apps you need to create a Catalog CR in the management cluster to register it with app platform.
+To register the catalog with app platform you need to create a Catalog CR in the management cluster.
 This can be done using [kubectl gs template catalog]({{< relref "/ui-api/kubectl-gs/template-catalog" >}}).

+For community catalogs the URL should match the URL used for the `helm repo add` command and is the location of the Helm `index.yaml`.

+When registering your own app catalog served using GitHub Pages the URL is the same URL as the GitHub Pages website.

 You should create the Catalog CR in the [organization]({{< relref "/general/organizations" >}}) namespace where the apps will be used.
 Or if it needs to be used in multiple